Interview with Matthew Tyler Di Leo

 I was born in Burlington, Ontario, my father is a computer programmer and my mother jumped around jobs.
 They divorced when I was two and my mom took me out to Vancouver, British Columbia.
 I have spent my life flying back and forth between both parents living two separate lifestyles in the process.

 I started music when I was in college in 2009 and haven’t looked back since.
 Shortly after that, I created the brand/alter ego SonicMTD as a means of separating my personal and private life.
-(Picture like Elton John, Sting, or a stage name used by a professional wrestler.)
+(Pictures like Elton John, Sting, or a stage name used by a professional wrestler.)
 My current band is called Worst Case Scenario GTA.
 My bandmates are from within the GTA (I’m the oddball in Mississauga).

 What themes does your music explore and what do you hope the listener will take away from the experience?
 Is there a particular feeling or experience that you hope to evoke in the listener?

-A lot of my subject matter is a sign of what is currently going on with myself at this time.
+A lot of my subject matter is a sign of what is currently going on with me at this time.
 At the time of this writing, I’ve gone through harsh breakups both romantically and professionally which has affected how I view the world.

 The current songs I have written with Worst-Case Scenario GTA deal with the destruction of my previous band (City in Wires), struggling to find my place in this world, the issues involving my mental health; how it has prevented me from moving on and even trusting others, to reminiscing about lost love and even coming to accept myself as a flawed human being.